 It’s worth noting that in communities that have adopted rent control policies, most landlords are already allowed to increase rents by at least the same amount as annual CPI increases, so this is a practice that is widely accepted by many in the housing community.

-- Renegotiating contracts with vendors.
 As inflation pushes the costs of all goods and services upwards, it behooves multifamily owners to renegotiate their contracts with vendors.
 By locking in prices now for at least the next 1-3 years, investors will be able to hedge against further cost escalations.
 They also benefit from the predictability that this provides.
-For example, an owner considering a major capital improvement at their property may want to negotiate the contract and pricing now, even if that work is not slated to begin for some time.
+For example, an owner considering a major capital improvement at their property may want to negotiate the contract and pricing now.
+Even if that work is not slated to begin for some time.

-Multifamily real estate proved to be a darling during the COVID-19 pandemic, and continues to outperform other real estate asset classes today as the economy stabilizes and inflation rises.
+Multifamily real estate proved to be a darling during the COVID-19 pandemic.
+Additionally, it continues to outperform other real estate asset classes today as the economy stabilizes and inflation rises.
 Investors looking to hedge against rising prices will certainly want to consider adding apartment buildings to their portfolios.